Higic/Game-Club/README.md

 # Game-Club
-A book club for videogames made as a project for course Web-development 2
+A book club for videogames made as a project for course Web-development 2.
+The website is built using React NextJS

 ## Installation